Do Go On - 207 - The Golden State Killer

 Technicality.

-Think California.
+Think California?

-I've got a guess here Dave.
+I've got a guess here, Dave.

-Come on, I'm about to say it.
+I'm about to say it.

 Go for it.

-You having a guess?
+You haven't a guess?

 No.

-B-T. No, we've already had that.
+No, we've already had that.

-Golden State Killer.
+Golden State Killer it is.

 California.